 The withdrawal timeline is likely to be prolonged if you use cocaine heavily or have an underlying mental health disorder, such as depression or anxiety.

 At the same time, the psychological symptoms of acute or prolonged cocaine withdrawal are risky in their own right.
-Erratic behavior, which may arise if you experience paranoid episodes or suicidal thoughts, can put you in harm’s way, even as you are attempting to quit cocaine for your own safety.
+Erratic behavior, which may arise if you experience paranoid episodes or suicidal thoughts, can put you in harm’s way, even as you are attempting to quit cocaine for your safety.

-In the case of outpatient cocaine detox, a dual focus on providing psychological support and sustainably transitioning into recovery is necessary.
+In the case of outpatient detox, a dual focus on providing psychological support and sustainably transitioning into recovery is necessary.
 This means integrating a schedule of drug counseling and mental health support with a range of addiction-informed therapies to ensure coping skills can be developed, leading to relapse prevention.

 Clinical services, such as cognitive-behavioral therapy and dialectical behavioral therapy, are also helpful during the detox process as they can help you shift out of addictive thought processes while alleviating cocaine withdrawal symptoms.